 A copay is a set amount you pay for an appointment, due at the time of service.
 In most cases, your copay will not apply towards your yearly deductible.
 And you will always owe the copay amount unless you hit your out-of-pocket maximum for the year.
 After hitting your out-of-pocket maximum, insurance will cover 100% of the costs of your covered benefits.

-There are many options for you to pay for mental health care, outside of using health insurance benefits.
+There are many options for you to pay for mental health care, outside of using health insurance benefits, including:

 Many employers offer support through Employee Assistance Programs (EAPs) that provide a range of health, financial and social support, including support for mental and substance use disorders.
 Contact your employer to see if they have an EAP program and what services are covered.